 There shall always be six (6) Elected Directors in addition to the National Officers.
 A vacancy that exists due to an Elected Director’s resignation or removal from office shall be filled by the Board of Directors.

-Vacancies created when an Elected Director becomes an officer shall be filled by the first runner up of the previous Board of Directors election.
-If there are multiple vacancies due to elected members joining the Executive Committee, then each of the top runners-up from the previous election shall join the Board until all the vacancies are filled.
+Vacancies created when an Elected Director becomes an officer shall be filled by the first runner up of the previous Board of Directors election, if that individual has received at least 5% of the total votes cast in their respective discipline.
+If there are multiple vacancies due to elected members joining the Executive Committee, then each of the top runners-up from the previous election shall join the Board until all the vacancies are filled, as long as those individuals received 5% or more of the votes in their respective discipline.
+In the event no qualifying runners up are available, any remaining vacancies will be filled by the board of directors.
 Such vacancies must be filled by individuals of the same discipline (as defined in NPPA’s Policies & Procedures) as the vacating Director.

 The Board of Directors shall convene at least one meeting per year (the “Annual Meeting”) and may convene as many other special meetings as the Board shall see fit.